DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTagBox/1 Configuration/applyValueMode.md

 ---
 ---
 ##### shortDescription
-Specifies how the widget applies values.
+Specifies how the UI component applies values.

 ---
 The option accepts the following values.